 Recently, the MRCA (Midwest Roofing Contractors Association) issued a warning bulletin regarding TPO roof failures caused by the sun’s UV rays.
-You can read more about it on our original TPO Roofing page, as well as my commentary on this bulletin.
+You can read more about it in our original TPO Roofing page, as well as my commentary on this bulletin.

 At the same time, major roofing distributors are shamelessly pushing TPO into the market and onto the roofing contractors without much regard for home and building owners.
-Bear in mind that because of low prices and “same cool roof” and “welded seams” qualities as PVC roofing has, TPO roofing is now the fastest growing commercial roofing product.
+Bear in mind that because of low prices and “same cool roof” and “welded seams” qualities as PVC roofing has, TPO is now the fastest growing commercial roofing product.

 Here is a good example – pictures below will show you “manufacturer’s” stand showing a TPO roof designed for residential roofing contractors.

 (The TPO stand above, is displaying outside corner flashing, inside corner flashing, pipe boot, and drip-edge details.
 When I asked about the caulking along the seams, i was told it’s not caulking.
-It’s seam tape :) )
+It’s seam tape ๐ )

 Here comes the best part!
 This TPO roof system is put together with … no, not hot air.
-Seams are primed and a seam tape is used to seal overlaps! :D But, it gets better – since there is no uncured flashing material in the TPO world, and these “shingle-bangers” don’t have Liesters (hot air welders) nor do they want to buy them, since the cheapest one – a hand welder – is $450 before tax.
+Seams are primed and a seam tape is used to seal overlaps! ๐ But, it gets better – since there is no uncured flashing material in the TPO world, and these “shingle-bangers” don’t have Liesters (hot air welders) nor do they want to buy them, since the cheapest one – a hand welder – is $450 before tax.
 So, this manufacturer uses white EPDM uncured flashing for all detail work such as inside / outside corners, posts, curbs (skylights, chimneys, roof hatches, HVAC equipment, etc.).
 EPDM rubber on TPO – really?

-So basically, here is what you – the roof owner get: An untrained, inexperienced roofing contractor, installing a roof system (TPO roofing) which is unproven, and there is a good chance it will fail, using flashing materials made for a different roofing system (EPDM rubber roof).
+Basically, here is what you – the roof owner get: An untrained, inexperienced roofing contractor, installing a roof system (TPO roofing) which is unproven, and there is a good chance it will fail, using flashing materials made for a different roofing system (EPDM rubber roof).
 And you loose the only real potential benefit of a TPO roof – hot-air welded seams, since now all your seams are glued together, just like rubber.

-Excerpt from a TPO roofing discussion at Roofing.com forum:
+Excerpt from a TPO roofing discussion at Roofing.com forum

 The post bellow, is my reaction to recent discussions at Roofing.com – one about Pictures of failing TPO roofs, and another one, which started as a homeowner’s question about an IB roof, and turned into a discussion about TPO vs PVC roofing.